Blog

 Under the NSW rules, a food business needs to have a Food Safety Supervisor with a current certificate.
 If your nominated supervisor's certificate has lapsed, the business is exposed — an expired certificate is exactly the kind of thing that gets flagged during an inspection.
 Many businesses keep a simple reminder a few months before each supervisor's expiry date so there's never a gap.

-Renewing is straightforward.
-Melbourne Tech Institute (RTO #45799) delivers the nationally recognised Food Safety Supervisor course — units SITXFSA005 and SITXFSA006 — together with the NSW Food Safety Supervisor certificate.
+If your certificate expired more than 90 days ago, the shorter renewal is no longer available — you'll need the full NSW Food Safety Supervisor course.
+(If it's still current, or lapsed less than 90 days back, the $119 recertification above is the cheaper option.)
+Melbourne Tech Institute (RTO #45799) delivers the nationally recognised units — SITXFSA005 and SITXFSA006 — together with the NSW Food Safety Supervisor certificate.
 It's 100% online, you can study at your own pace, and your certificate is issued within one business day of completing your assessment.

 - Nationally recognised units SITXFSA005 & SITXFSA006

-- NSW Food Safety Supervisor certificate included (+$30)
+- NSW Food Safety Supervisor certificate included (+$35, includes the $30 NSW FSS Certificate issue fee and $5 postage)

-- 100% online — renew from anywhere in NSW
+- 100% online — study from anywhere in NSW

 - Certificate within one business day